dfds/dojo/handouts/kubernetes/kubernetes-connectivity-walkthrough/katas/1/kata/README.md

 DFDS Kubectl Training - Code kata #1
 ======================================

+## OUT OF DATE

+Beware.
+This kata is out-of-date, and certain services(amongst others, ADFS auth with saml2aws) may no longer be available.

 This training exercise is a **beginner-level** course on Kubectl which serves as a starting point for developers looking to connect with Hellman.

 ## Getting started